 Oxytocin is a hormone produced mainly by the hypothalamus (an almond-sized region of the brain) and is released either directly into the blood via the pituitary gland or to other parts of the brain and spinal cord.
 Best known for its role in childbirth, oxytocin plays a vital role in triggering uterine contractions.
-Many times if contractions are not powerful enough to complete delivery the mother will be given oxytocin to help the labor process and contractions.
+Many times if contractions are not powerful enough to complete delivery, the mother will be given oxytocin to help the labor process and contractions.
+Oxytocin has also been studied for its role in social bonding and possible anxiolytic properties.

 Benefits of Oxytocin